AlexanderZerra/Memory-Game/README.md

 ***
 # **Memory Game**

-## **The Pitch**
+## **Welcome**
-**Memory games require players to randomly click a squre that shall reveal a photo. then do the same.
-If the two match up the board shall remove those squares from play allowing the player to continue until the board has been cleared.
-At a random selection of how the cards are placed the player will have to use memory to remember where cards were placed should they click on one that doesnt match**
+**Memory games require a player to randomly click a square that shall reveal a photo.
+If the player guesses incorrectly the cards will return to the flipped position.
+This will require the player to guess again.
+If the player matches two on the board the game will remove those squares from play allowing the player to continue until the board has been cleared.
+The cards will be arranged at random at the start of each game.
+The player will have to use memory to remember where cards were placed.
+This is a great game to play.
+It boosts your memory skills !**
 ***

 ## **HTML Initial Framework**